Many people think that a "fever" is any temperature above 98.6 degrees Fahrenheit (equal to 37.0 degrees Celsius).

 Fevers in children at this age can be sorted out a bit more easily -- especially since they're usually caused by bugs picked up from others, often other children.
 (As a rough rule of thumb, if your child is in day-care or school, you can expect him or her to to pick up something every 2 or 3 weeks.)
 Although many of these fevers are caused by viruses, and therefore cannot be treated with antibiotics, some problems, such as ear infections, are caused by bacteria and can be treated with antibiotics if needed.

-One problem that is especially prevalent in this age group is that it's possible for a child with a high fever to have a seizure because of the fever.
+It's also possible for a child with a high fever to have a seizure because of the fever.
 "High" in this case usually means 104 or higher, although rare children (often those with underlying seizure disorders) may have seizures with lower temperatures.
 If your child has a temperature of 104 or higher, and you can't bring the temperature down at home, call your doctor.
 We can suggest ways to bring the temperature down, and we can help you decide whether someone needs to examine your child right away.
 If your child has a seizure, with or without a fever, and has never had a seizure before, call your doctor or EMS immediately.
+(If your child has had seizures before, your doctor, or a neurologist (a doctor who specialises in problems with the brain and the nervous system), should already have told you what to do about a seizure and may even have given you medicines that can help stop a seizure in an emergency.)

 The most common treatment for fever is acetaminophen (Tylenol, Tempra, and many other brands).
 These come in several different forms, including drops, liquid, chewable and swallowable pills, and suppositories.
 Generally, if your child needs Tylenol, you can just give it according to the directions on the package.
 However, if you have any doubts about the proper dose of Tylenol, or any other medicine for your child, call your doctor and ask.
 I have not given specific doses here because I believe that information should come from your doctor and be tailored to your child.